-ADF7023-J MEMORY MAP
+ADF7023 MEMORY MAP

-Figure 57.
-ADF7023-J Memory Map
+Figure 85.
+ADF7023 Memory Map

-This section describes the various memory locations used by the ADF7023-J. The radio control, packet management, and smart wake mode capabilities of the part are realized using an integrated RISC processor, which executes instructions stored in the embedded program ROM.
+This section describes the various memory locations used by the ADF7023.
+The radio control, packet management, and smart wake mode capabilities of the part are realized through the use of an integrated RISC processor, which executes instructions stored in the embedded program ROM.
 There is also a local RAM, subdivided into three sections, that is used as a data packet buffer, both for transmitted and received data (packet RAM), and for storing the radio and packet management configuration (BBRAM and MCR).
 The RAM addresses of these memory banks are 11 bits long.